SoftwareAG/c8y-docs/src/render/guides/concepts/applications/microservices.html.md

 Microservices need to understand certain details about the specific Cumulocity cluster they are running in.
 For example, a microservice needs to know the endpoint address of the Cumulocity REST APIs.
 This information is provided in environment variables.
 The environment variables are injected by Cumulocity when the container is started.

-Refer to [Microservice container runtime reference](/guides/reference/microservice-runtime) in the Reference Guide for a list of provided environment variables.
+Refer to [Microservice container runtime reference](/guides/reference/microservice-runtime) in the Reference guide for a list of provided environment variables.

 ### <a name="packaging"></a>Packaging

 To deploy a microservice, it needs to be packaged as docker image.
 It requires a docker image.tar and cumulocity.json files packed into a zip file.
 For your convenience, Cumulocity provides a script.

-Refer to [Microservice package reference](/guides/reference/microservice-package) in the Reference Guide in order to prepare and deploy the microservice package.
+Refer to [Microservice package reference](/guides/reference/microservice-package) in the Reference guide in order to prepare and deploy the microservice package.

 ### Microservice requirements